 Squeeze in even one more crop

 Anticipate and plan for any open bed space that may become available in late winter, once you have harvested your winter crops.
 Some crops, like lettuce, will be finished in early to mid winter.
 Other crops, like mustards, will bolt coming out of the Persephone period.
-As the end of the Persephone period draws near, you can reseed or transplant the openings.
-These winter sowings will be ready for harvest by early spring, often long before the same crop when grown outside.
+As the end of the Persephone period draws near, they can, for example, be replaced with direct-seeded spinach.
+These late-winter sowings will be ready for harvest by early spring, often long before the same crop when grown outside.

 - Intro to Winter Growing